zaceno/astrojs-hyperapp/README.md

 # Astro-Hyperapp Integration

 > Static/server rendered Hyperapp components with Astro.
 JSX/TSX-support, Hot-Module-Reloading, Server-Side-Rendering & Synchronized Components

-[Astro](https://astro.build) is a static-site-generator – it lets you generate a websitesite as static html-, css- and js-files from various content-sources.
-It can also run as a server, rendering your where your html/css at runtime.
-Unlike similar tools, Astro is agnostic about what client-framework you use.
-You can use whatever framework you like (or none!) on the client-side, by way of *integrations*.
+[Astro](https://astro.build) is a static-site-generator – it lets you generate a website as static files from various content-sources.
+It can also run as a server, rendering your html/css at runtime.
+Unlike similar tools, Astro is agnostic about the client side, allowing any frontend framework (or none!) by way of _integrations_.

-[Hyperapp](https://github.com/jorgebucaran/hyperapp) is an extremely *tiny*, *fast* and *simple* client-side UI framework.
+[Hyperapp](https://github.com/jorgebucaran/hyperapp) is an extremely _tiny_, _fast_ and _simple_ client-side UI framework.
 With this integration, you get to use Hyperapp in your Astro site, along with:

 - **JSX/TSX support** – The lingua franca for writing view components
 - **Server-Side-Rendering** – Even before your component is mounted, the initial view is pre-rendered in the html.
-This makes your pages *feel* faster, and prevents jarring layout shifts.
+This makes your pages _feel_ faster, and prevents jarring layout shifts.
-- **Hot-Module-Reloading** – While developing, see the changes to your components reflected live on save - *without losing their internal state*
+- **Hot-Module-Reloading** – While developing, see the changes to your components reflected live on save - _without losing their internal state_
-- **Synchronized Components** – Have multiple, separate Hyperapp components spread out over your otherwise static site – *sharing the same state*, thanks to the `synchronized-islands` utility provided by this integration.
+- **Synchronized Components** – Have multiple, separate Hyperapp components spread out over your otherwise static site – _sharing the same state_, thanks to the `synchronized-islands` utility provided by this integration.

 Have a look at a demo at https://codesandbox.io/p/github/zaceno/astrojs-hyperapp-demo, or read on to try for yourself

 ## Get Started